halemade/halemade/README.md

 ### Howdy!
 I'm Taylor, and I think data is interesting and beautiful.
-I've worked to develop products for years and have been inspired by the data challenges of small-medium size business.
-I taught myself to code to solve business and data problems but eventually wanted to upskill in a structured, immersive and challenging way.
+I've worked to develop products for years and have been inspired by challenges in small-medium size business.
+I taught myself to code to solve problems but eventually wanted to upskill in a structured, immersive and challenging way.
 Was accepted to the Flatiron School in early 2021.
 On track to complete a Data Science certificate 10/2021!

 - 🌱 I’m currently diving deep into ML agorithms
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love all things crafty.
 Learn more about my artistic endeavors [here](https://halemade.com/) or find me on [Ravelry!](https://www.ravelry.com/people/halemade)

 | i | love | building things |
 | ------------- | ------------- | ------------- |